sectrs-acai/acai/doc/fvp_libhook_setup.md

    /* ... fvp launch params here */
 ```

+Ensure to run the FVP with root righs.
+Root is required to pin memory.

 ## Tools
 - The host must run the patched host kernel driver (e.g. xdma)
 - The host must run pteditor kernel module (./ext/pteditor)